codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 Stream.iterate(n * 2, nonPrime -> nonPrime += n)
 ```

 It generates a stream of integers beginning at `(n * 2)` and increasing by `n` each time.
 Notice there is no upper bound there.
-The part that makes it stop taking integers from the stream when they exceed the value of `limit` is here:
+The part that makes it stop taking integers from the stream - when they exceed the value of `limit` - is here:

 ```java
       .takeWhile(nonPrime -> nonPrime <= limit)
 ```

 Also, if you recall in the previous article we saw several uses of the `range` function in Clojure.
-In each case I used it something like this:
+In each case I used it in this manner:

 ```clojure
 (range 1 10)